keptn/keptn.github.io/content/docs/install/helm-install/index.md

 ## Access the Keptn Bridge

-The [Keptn Bridge](../../0.18.x/bridge) is the graphical user interface you can use to manage and view Keptn projects running in your installation.
+The [Keptn Bridge](../../0.18.x/bridge) is the graphical user interface you can use to manage and view Keptn projects running in your instance.
 To access it:

 1. Expose the API Gateway NGINX.
-This can be done in two ways:
+This can be done in either of two ways:

    * Set the `apiGatewayNginx` parameter during installation
    * Issue the following command after installation:
      ```
-     kubectl -n keptn port-forward svc/api-gateway-nginx 8080:80
+     kubectl -n keptn port-forward svc/api-gateway-nginx 8080:8080
      ```
 2. Open a browser window to `localhost:8080`